lgorissen/k4d/lab 23/README.md

 # 23. Volume secret: passing sensitive information to Pods

 Now, having all of this configuration information in a configMap is great ... but there is that typical headache-configuration-use-case: how to handle sensitive information like passwords?
-You waint to decrease the risk of accidental exposure of this type of information.
+You want to decrease the risk of accidental exposure of this type of information.

 The Kubernetes solution is: Secrets!